xuchen66/sphinx-emdocs/source/serialem_note_UTAPI.rst

    Abstract
       Around mid-2025, Thermo Fisher began shipping their TEM platform software with the Universal TEM Application Interface (UTAPI).
-This is a new scripting interface built on top of the earlier Standard Scripting and Advanced Scripting frameworks.
+This is a new scripting interface built on its own framework, independent of the earlier Standard Scripting and Advanced Scripting frameworks.

       On both our Talos Arctica and Glacios systems, the UTAPI server is included with platform server version 7.22.
 It was said the UTAPI will be the only scripting interface eventually.

-      SerialEM immediately supports it.
-It currently support all three scripting interfaces - Standard Scripting, Advanced Scripting and UTAPI.
+      SerialEM immediately supported it.
+It currently supports all three scripting interfaces - Standard Scripting, Advanced Scripting and UTAPI.
+They can all run at the same time.

       As one of the early adopters, we have been experimenting with UTAPI using the latest version of SerialEM.
 In this note, I describe what is